lotabout/skim/README.md

 ![skim's interactive mode](https://user-images.githubusercontent.com/1527040/53381293-461ce380-39ab-11e9-8e86-7c3bbfd557bc.png)

 - Skim could accept two kinds of source: command output or piped input
-- Skim have two kinds of prompt: query prompt to specify the query pattern, command prompt to specify the "arguments" of the command
+- Skim has two kinds of prompts: A query prompt to specify the query pattern and a command prompt to specify the "arguments" of the command
 - `-c` is used to specify the command to execute while defaults to `SKIM_DEFAULT_COMMAND`
 - `-i` is to tell skim open command prompt on startup, which will show `c>` by default.

-If you want to further narrow down the result returned by the command, press `Ctrl-Q` to toggle interactive mode.
+If you want to further narrow down the results returned by the command, press `Ctrl-Q` to toggle interactive mode.

 ## Executing external programs